-- Applicant and Program Information: Provide Applicant Name and Institution, Research Program Title, Summary, and Scientific Abstract. - Writing Source: Excessive use of artificial intelligence/large language models is not allowed.
-Indicate how much was used in your application. - Previous CDP Applications (if applicable): If you have previously submitted a CDP application that was not funded, briefly describe what has changed from that application.
+- Applicant and Program Information: Provide Applicant Name and Institution, Research Program Title, Summary, and Scientific Abstract.
+The Research Program Title and Summary must exactly match what was provided at the LOI stage.
+If it differs, the application may be disqualified or that information may be replaced with the information provided at the LOI phase. - Writing Source: Excessive use of artificial intelligence/large language models is not allowed.
+Indicate how much was used in your application.

+- Previous CDP Applications (if applicable): If you have previously submitted a CDP application that was not funded, briefly describe what has changed from that application.
 Your prior application may be shared with the current review committee. - Current Non-Blood Cancer Research: Brief description of all current research activities that are not directly related to blood cancer (and that do not use blood cancer models). - Description of Models, Drugs/Reagents, and Trials (these tables are found after the References section): All model systems, drugs/reagents, and trials mentioned in your current and future research program, including figures, must be described here.
 This provides reviewers with an easily accessible reference source and serves to demonstrate feasibility of your research plans.
-All materials described in the Current and Future Research Program section, including those mentioned in figures, must be listed here. - o Graphical Abstract: Provide up to two graphical abstracts to describe some aspect of your research, such as signaling pathways, overall approach, etc. This is similar to the graphical abstract in a Cancer Cell paper and provides reviewers (and others) with a quick overview of your research.
+All materials described in the Current and Future Research Program section, including those mentioned in figures, must be listed here. - Graphical Abstract: Provide up to two graphical abstracts to describe some aspect of your research, such as signaling pathways, overall approach, etc. This is similar to the graphical abstract in a Cancer Cell paper and provides reviewers (and others) with a quick overview of your research.
 Graphical abstracts must not be professionally developed.
 They must be developed primarily by the applicant using tools readily available in a typical lab (e.g., PowerPoint, Photoshop, Adobe Illustrator, BioRender, etc.).
 You will be judged on your ability to convey information in a simple manner, but you will not be judged on artistic ability.
 Do not rotate the image; it must be viewable by the reviewer without rotating the page.
-Avoid excessive use of words. - Current and Future Research Program: Provide current projects in your lab and integrate with your future plans.
+Avoid excessive use of words.

+Current and Future Research Program: Provide current projects in your lab and integrate with your future plans.
 This provides the opportunity for reviewers to assess your innovative approaches and the impact they may have on our knowledge of blood cancer.
 Applicants are encouraged to also describe high-risk projects, including those with limited preliminary data.
 However, this section must be feasible based on your current experience and capabilities.
 It must also generally reflect your funding and publication record.
 This section should not be presented as a standard, 3 aim research project grant.
-This should be a broader overview of your total research program. - If you do not have direct and demonstrable access to materials, access should be confirmed through letters of collaboration/support from the supplier.
-Lack of clear access to materials may indicate feasibility issues which may negatively affect the review of your application. - The text (and figure legends) in this section must clearly identify the model system(s) with enough description so that the reviewer understands the system.
-Use appropriate descriptors which may then refer to details in the Description of Models, Drugs/Reagents, and Trials sections.
+This should be a broader overview of your total research program.